sap-tutorials/Tutorials/tutorials/abap-environment-create-abapdoc/abap-environment-create-abapdoc.md

 ---
-title: Create ABAPDoc Comments in Your Class
+title: Create ABAPDoc Comments in Your Class in ABAP Environment
 description: Learn how to maintain ABAPDoc documentation for your class in SAP Cloud Platform, ABAP Environment so your comments appear in the Outline view.
 auto_validation: true
 time: 10